Foreign Influence in Federally Sponsored Research – Guidance

 The United States dropped charges against an MIT professor, Dr. Gang Chen.
 Dr. Chen was accused of failing to disclose contracts, appointments, and awards from various entities in the People's Republic of China to the U.S. Department of Energy.

 On April 7th, 2022, a former University of Kansas (KU) professor was convicted by a federal jury on three counts of wire fraud and one count of false statements after he deliberately concealed that he was also employed by a government-affiliated university in the People’s Republic of China (PRC), while working on U.S. government funded research at KU.
 Dr. Tao, was accused of failing to disclose an employment contract with Fuzhou University.
 He continued to receive federal research dollars without disclosing this relationship and certifying that he had no conflict of interest or commitment.
-The judge in the case is considering dismissing the jury verdict for legal insufficiency.
+The federal district court judge has ordered two years of probation rather than a prison sentence for the former chemical engineering professor.

 While attempting to leave the United States, UVA professor Dr. Haizhou Hu was arrested and charged with accessing a computer without authorization, or exceeding authorization to obtain information from a protected computer and theft of trade secrets.
 Hu allegedly unlawfully possessed bio-inspired research simulation software code that he was not authorized to possess, and which represented the result of years of research and resources in its development by members of the UVA academic community.